pranjalworm/ink/README.md

 # ink
-A CLI based note taking app built using Rust.
+A multipurpose CLI based app built using Rust.